omnitest/openstack-sdk-samples/README.md

 # OpenStack SDK tests

 The polytrix-openstack repo contains a suite of tests that use [Polytrix](https://github.com/rackerlabs/polytrix) and [Pacto](https://github.com/thoughtworks/pacto) to test several OpenStack SDKs.
+It will produce two reports:
+- A report showing results of running code samples or a common set of scenarios across all SDKs
+- A feature matrix that shows the API operations supported by each SDK

 ## Pre-requisites

+Since this is a Polyglot suite of tests, you'll need a machine with the system-level pre-requisites installed for each language you will be testing.
+This basically means you need a runtime and/or developer tools for Ruby, Java, PHP, etc. You don't need the project-level dependencies (Gems, JARs, etc.,) installed - the test framework will install each of those as part of running the tests.

+### Automated setup

-In order to run the tests you'll need a machine with the necessary pre-requisites installed.
-The `packer/` folder contains scripts that can be used to create machine images for running tests on Linux.
-If you want to test locally on OSX or Windows you'll have to manually install the pre-requisites.
+The `packer/` folder contains scripts that can be used to create Linux machine images that include all of the necessary pre-requisites.
+You can create VirtualBox or Rackspace images that can be used for testing with Vagrant or Jenkins-JClouds.

-### Languages
+### Manual setup

-The test suite itself uses Python (for converting WADL to Swagger) and Ruby (for driving tests).
+If you don't use the VM image you will need the system-level dependencies in order to test projects written in:

 In addition, you'll need tools installed for each of the target languages being tested:
 - Ruby